Samudra Manthana: Legend

 The churning of the Ocean of Milk was an extensive process.
-Mount Mandara was uprooted and used as the churning rod and Vasuki, a naga who resided on Shiva's neck, became the churning rope after being promised that he would get his share.
+Mount Mandara was uprooted and used as the churning rod, and Vasuki, a naga who resides on Lord Shiva's neck, became the churning rope after being promised his share.
 While carrying the massive mountain, several devas and asuras fell to their deaths and some perished due to sheer exhaustion.
 Vishnu flew upon his mount Garuda and revived them all, and placed Mandara on his mount and carried it towards its destination, the midst of the ocean.
 Reaching their destination, Vasuki coiled himself around Mandara.
 Vishnu counseled the devas to tug from the head of the serpent and the asuras the tail, but perceiving it as inauspicious the asuras refused.
 The devas relented and held the tail henceforth and the churning commenced.
 However, Mandara was too enormous and sank to the bottom of the ocean.
 Vishnu, in the form of his Kurma avatara (lit. turtle), came to the rescue and supported the mountain on his shell.

 The Samudra Manthana bequeathed a panoply of substances from the Ocean of Milk.
 One of them was the lethal poison known as halahala.
 In some variations of the story, the poison escaped from the mouth of Vasuki as the asuras and devas churned.
 This terrified the devas and the asuras because the poison was so powerful that it could destroy all of creation.
 The asuras were poisoned by fumes emitted by Vasuki.
 Despite this, the devas and the asuras pulled back and forth on the snake's body alternately, causing the mountain to rotate, which in turn churned the ocean.
 Shiva consumed the poison to protect the three worlds, the consumption of which gave a blue hue to his throat, offering him the epithet Neelakantha (the blue-throated one; "neela" = "blue", "kantha" = "throat" in Sanskrit).